 You have to be extra careful here!
 This is a question that expects you to answer the question from the given facts in the text.
 Moreover you need to check the number of words because you are limited.
 A maximum number of words is always given.

 You just need not to get this question wrong.
 All that is required of you here is to find some given information and place them where they fit.

-Having highlighted the kind of questions you would expect in an IELTS reading exam,try this few tips and expect exemplary performance!
+Having highlighted the kind of questions you would expect in an IELTS reading task exam,try this few tips and expect exemplary performance!

 - i) Read many articles

 A week or two prior to the exam, ensure that you read as many articles as you can.
 This will give a certain kind of experience and confidence for that matter.
 This is the most important tip here.
-You can’t just wake up someday and go hit a band score of 8.0 in reading module without reading practice.
+You can’t just wake up someday and go hit a band score of 8.0 in IELTS reading task module without reading practice.

 - ii) Skimming

-This is a reading technique that allows you to read through a given text very fast and within the shortest time possible while identifying main ideas of the given text.
+This is a IELTS reading task technique that allows you to read through a given text very fast and within the shortest time possible while identifying main ideas of the given text.
 This technique will help you save on time and will also allow you to have an idea of what the text is all about within the first reading.